casssax/Getting_Cleaning_Data/CodeBook.md

   frequencyBodyGyroscopeMagnitude.mean
   frequencyBodyGyroscopeJerkMagnitude.mean

+#####mean
+The average (mean) of each variable for each subject and activity.
+(all values in the original dataset were normalized so there is no unit description)

 The **run_analysis.R** script creates a tidy dataset in the long/narrow form for this data similar to Table 3. and Table 5. in Hadley Wickham's 'Tidy Data' paper in the [Journal of Statistical Software.](http://www.jstatsoft.org/v59/i10/paper)